ballerina-platform/ballerina-dev-website/swan-lake/learn/using-the-cli-tools.md

 </tr>
 <tr>
 <td class="cCommand">doc</td>
-<td class="cDescription">Generate API documents for all public symbols of a Ballerina module or package.
+<td class="cDescription">Generate API documents for all public symbols of a Ballerina package.
 For more information, see <a href="/swan-lake/learn/documenting-ballerina-code">Documenting Ballerina Code</a>.
 </td>
 </tr>
 <tr>